 Catherine of Siena Distinguished Lay Person Award

-The 2007 convention committee is seeking nominations for this year’s Catherine of Siena Distinguished Lay Person Award.
-This award was established by the 2005 VOTF convocation steering committee and approved by the Board of Trustees at that time.
+The ’09 National Conference Committee is seeking nominations for this year’s Catherine of Siena Distinguished Lay Person Award.
+This award was established by the 2005 VOTF Convocation Steering Committee and approved by the Board of Trustees at that time.

 VOTF established this award because Catherine of Siena encountered corruption and crisis in the Church and took noble and effective action to end it.
 Grieved by scandal and undeterred by rank, she was spurred on to reform the Lord’s Church.
 Catherine of Siena went directly to Pope Gregory XI and through determined and courageous efforts became the catalyst for ending the crisis of the Avignon captivity of the papacy.

 Catherine of Siena’s deep faith propelled her to care for those labeled as least in her society.
-Neither hardship nor schism, neither war nor persecution, detained her from being about the Lord’s work.
-Through convicted faith, she was an innovator led by the spirit and an agent of change in a tumultuous event in her lifetime.
+Neither, hardship nor schism, war or persecution detained her from being about the Lord’s work.
+She was an innovator led by the spirit and an agent of change in a tumultuous time.
 The Church ultimately recognized her contribution by proclaiming her both a saint and a Doctor of the Church.

-All members of VOTF are encouraged to submit the name of a lay person who has exhibited the faith, courage, and conviction of Catherine in his/her own arena.
+All members of VOTF are encouraged to submit the name of a lay person who has exhibited the faith, courage, aptitude for unprecedented action, and the outspokenness of Catherine in his/her own arena in the past few years.